dspice2003/reflection/README.md

 ## 12/01/2017
 we started our raspberry pi project.
 I added code to walkingdog.py and printed to the raspberry pi.
 I worked on my google friday project.

+# End of week fourteen
+## 12/15/2017
+I changed my project for raspberry pi.
+Added code to my walkingdog.py. added more funtions to my walkingdog.py.
+I added more problems to my math help project(Google Friday).
+Added pythonProblem1.py and PythonProblem2.py.